3 Tips on How to Wash FR Clothing and its Useful Wear Life

 1. How to Wash FR Clothing

 Home laundering is a safe, cost-effective alternative to industrial laundering and can help preserve the useful life and protective qualities of FR clothing.

 Tyndale has worked with Proctor and Gamble to select the best detergent to wash your FRC.
-The chemical properties of flame resistant clothing manufactured by Tyndale cannot be washed out over time if the washing instructions are followed.
+The flame resistant properties of FR clothing that Tyndale offers cannot be washed out over time if the washing instructions are followed.
 Liquid Tide (for top-loading machines) or Liquid Tide HE (for front-loading machines) offer the best cleaning performance.

 For heavily soiled garments, wash FR clothing in the hottest temperature allowed on the care label (generally warm setting) to remove dirt.
 FR garments may be dry cleaned at any time.